conditionals lesson hacks

 - Add a

-statement to check if the player can attack. - If
+ifstatement to check if the player can attack. - If

-, output “Can’t attack.” - Use
+canAttackisfalse, output “Can’t attack.” - Use

-if needed!) - This will pick a random number to decide if the attack can happen.
+Math.random()to determine if the player is allowed to attack.
+(Tip: Use ChatGPT for help withMath.random()if needed!) - This will pick a random number to decide if the attack can happen.

 - Use

-for all outputs.
+console.log()for all outputs.

 Popcorn Hack 3: Level Requirement Check